 Feedback from Territorians is encouraged, to better understand what the community wants from their parks, and how the Government can work to meet these aspirations.

-The first phase was the consultation paper with phase 2 being the draft Masterplan that will be made available for feedback.
+The first phase was the consultation paper with phase 2 being the draft Masterplan made available for feedback and then the feedback reviewed.

 The completed plan is expected to be released, upon completion of community consultation in November 2022.